ayoubelhanchi/ayoubelhanchi.github.io/index.markdown

 My research interests lie at the intersection of theory and algorithms for machine learning and statistics.
-My recent focus has been on developing new variance reduction methods to accelerate the training of large models.
+My recent focus has been on developing new variance reduction methods based on importance sampling to accelerate the convergence of optimization and sampling algorithms for large finite-sum problems.
-In particular, I have been exploring the use of online and reinforcement learning ideas to design better optimization and sampling algorithms.

 More broadly, I am interested in developing the computational
 and statistical tools needed to build systems that can make optimal